Dates for 2023

-At the Civil Service Club from 11am.
+At the Civil Service Club.

-Sunday 6th December – Stormberg Day.
+Sunday 10th December – Stormberg Day in Belfast.

 CALENDAR OF ANNUAL EVENTS: